Skip to content

 Diet alone is not enough to protect lean mass during GLP-1 weight loss.
 Resistance training is the other critical piece.
 Research shows that combining higher protein intake with resistance exercise preserves lean mass and improves body composition during caloric deficit, and a 2025 systematic review found that exercise interventions alongside GLP-1 medications produced better outcomes for body composition than medication alone.

 You do not need an elaborate program.
 Start with two full-body sessions per week, 20 to 40 minutes each, focusing on fundamental movement patterns: squat, hinge, push, pull, and carry.
+Check out our simple training plan here.
 Pair that with consistent protein intake, and you have the two most powerful tools for preserving lean mass on a GLP-1.
 If the nutrition side feels overwhelming, Protein Foundations gives you a 21-day system to lock in your protein habits so you can focus your energy on the training.

 Safety Note: Avoid Compounded GLP-1 Products